-The Company declared cash dividends of \$0.5751 per Voting Share for the financial year ended 2012.
+In total, the Company declared cash dividends of \$0.6484 per Voting Share for the financial year ended December 31, 2013.
 Cash dividends declared by the Company were based on all amounts received by the Company, including interest, dividends, redemption proceeds, purchase for cancellation proceeds, returns of capital and repayments of indebtedness net of reasonable expenses, as determined by the board of directors of the Company (the "Board").